kubos/kubos/docs/tutorials/app-register.rst

         }
      }

-The ``path`` input parameter specifies the directory where the application and manifest filesreside.
+The ``path`` input parameter specifies the directory where the application and manifest files reside.

 .. note::